 Flaky Tool Triggers an Agent Retry Storm

-One unreliable tool call causes your agent to retry hundreds of times, exhausting budget and rate limits.
-Here's how to add backoff and circuit-breaking.
+One unreliable tool call makes your agent retry hundreds of times, burning budget and tripping rate limits.
+Add a retry cap, backoff with jitter, 429 handling, and a circuit breaker.

-Your Inngest or Temporal workflow calls a code-execution tool that works 90% of the time.
-On a transient timeout, the agent retries — with zero delay, no backoff, and no retry cap.
-The tool is called 50 times in 3 seconds.
-The execution sandbox rate-limits the agent at 10 req/s, now every retry gets a 429, which the agent also retries.
-500 LLM calls later, the pipeline has burned 300K tokens, hit the provider rate limit, and the original task is still not done.
-What started as a 5-second transient hiccup turned into a 10-minute outage.
+Your Inngest, Temporal, or LangGraph workflow calls a tool (code execution, an HTTP API, a sandbox) that works 90% of the time.
+On a transient timeout the agent retries — with zero delay, no backoff, no cap.
+The tool gets called 50 times in 3 seconds.
+The sandbox rate-limits at 10 req/s, so every retry now returns 429, which the agent also retries.
+Five hundred LLM calls later the pipeline has burned 300K tokens, hit the provider rate limit, and the original task still is not done.
+A 5-second hiccup became a 10-minute outage.

 Common causes

-1. No retry cap — agent loops until budget exhaustion
+1. No retry cap — the agent loops until budget exhaustion

 2. No exponential backoff — retries arrive faster than recovery

-The tool fails and returns a 503 (service unavailable).
-The agent retries in 100ms.
-Still failing.
-Retries every 100ms.
-A service that is overloaded recovers faster when callers back off; constant-interval retries keep the service under pressure and extend the outage.
+The tool returns 503, the agent retries in 100ms, still failing, retries again in 100ms.
+An overloaded service recovers faster when callers back off; constant-interval retries keep it under pressure and extend the outage.

-How to spot it: Log the timestamps of retry attempts.
-If the inter-retry interval is constant (100ms, 500ms) rather than growing, there is no exponential backoff.
+How to spot it: log retry timestamps.
+A constant inter-retry interval (100ms, 500ms) instead of a growing one means there is no exponential backoff.

-3. 429 rate-limit response not detected — treated as a generic error
+3. HTTP 429 not detected — treated as a generic error

-How to spot it: Check whether retries across parallel agents are coordinated (e.g., via a shared circuit breaker) or completely independent.
-Independent retries in parallel compound into a storm.
+How to spot it: check whether retries across agents are coordinated (shared circuit breaker / limiter) or independent, and whether your backoff adds random jitter.
+Independent, jitter-free retries in parallel compound into a storm.

-5. Retry logic wraps the entire LLM call, not just the tool call
+6. Retry logic wraps the whole LLM call, not just the tool call

 When the tool fails, the agent retries the entire reasoning loop — re-calling the LLM, re-generating the tool call, re-executing it.
-Each “retry” costs a full LLM call even though the issue is in the tool, not the model’s reasoning.
-This multiplies cost by the model’s per-call price.
+Each “retry” costs a full LLM call even though the fault is in the tool, not the model.
+This multiplies cost by the model’s per-call price (with Opus 4.7 at $5/$25 per 1M tokens as of June 2026, an unnecessary 8K-token re-reason adds up fast).
+A related leak: appending each failure’s full error to the message history, so every retry sends a longer, more expensive prompt.

-After 10 consecutive failures from the same tool endpoint, the tool is clearly unavailable.
+After 10 consecutive failures from the same endpoint, the tool is plainly unavailable.
 The agent should stop calling it and escalate.
-Without a circuit breaker, it continues retrying indefinitely, burning budget while the tool stays down.
+Without a circuit breaker it keeps retrying, burning budget while the tool stays down.
+Note that no major workflow engine ships this for you — Temporal, Inngest, and LangGraph all do retries but none implement circuit breaking; you add it in your tool wrapper.

-How to spot it: Count consecutive failures for each tool in your logs.
-If there are long runs of 20+ consecutive failures with no “tool disabled” or “circuit open” event, there is no circuit breaker.
+How to spot it: count consecutive failures per tool.
+Long runs of 20+ failures with no “circuit open” / “tool disabled” event means there is no breaker.

 Shortest path to fix